IgniteUI/app-builder-docfx/en/design-to-code-story.md

 The plugin will help you to publish your designs into App Builder.
 You can download it by following these steps:
 1. Open App Builder
-2. Click on "Crete new application"
+2. Click on "Create new application"
-3. Click on "Get assets for.."
+3. Click on "Get assets for..."

 <img class="box-shadow" src="./images/assets-download.PNG" />
 <p style="width: 100%; text-align:center;">Available assets</p>